master-hax/digitalcredentials.dev/docs/samples/android-wallet-sample.md

 ## Generate a test credential

-1. Launch the "IC Purse" (App Holder) app and provision a new mDL
+1. Launch the "IC Wallet" (App Holder) app and provision a new mDL
 2. Tap the menu button and select `Add Self Signed Document`
 3. This document will now be available for presentment to native apps and websites